 Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

-And it’s not just the thought of monetary investment you have to make in a new roof - it’s also the drudgery of wading through roofing options only to feel dissatisfied with all the options.
+And it’s not just the thought of monetary investment you have to make in a new roof - it’s also the drudgery of wading through roofing options only to feel dissatisfied with all of them.

 Asphalt shingles or wood shakes look great, but you know they won’t last much more than twenty years.

-Metal roofing is durable, but a flat roof with ridges takes on an unappealing, commercial look.
+Metal roofing is durable, but a flat roof with ridges looks unappealing and commercial.

 At Graber Supply, we understand your frustration - we’ve been there before!